julianbuerge/space_monkeys/README.md

   * Schwarzschild (non rotating, invisible, just black)
   * Kerr (rotating, with colorful accretion disk)

-The HUD shows your ships speed as a fraction of lightspeed $c$ and your ships current time dilation as factor next to it.
+The HUD shows your ships speed as a fraction of lightspeed $c$ and your ships current time dilation as factor.
-A dilation of 1 means your time goes as fast as the one of the distant observer (the player), factor 2 means twice as fast etc.
+A dilation of 1 means the ship's time goes as fast as the one of the distant observer (the player), factor 2 means twice as fast etc.
 On the right there is a green bar showing the highest time dilation you've had during this flight (which is the one that counts).

 ### Project state